mujz/resume/README.md

 ## Startup Weekend Baghdad and Amman (Jun 2013 - Aug 2015): Cofounder
 _Weekend-long event for participants to form teams and turn their ideas into startups._ [Website](https://startupweekend.org)
-* Organized the events, built the websites and Android apps, and MCed the event
+* Organized the events, built the websites and Android apps, and facilitated the event over the course of the weekend.